Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 2. Chain B responds `QueryResponse` to chain A with the same query_id and max_weight params, and puts the XCM version in the response
 3. Chain A stores chain B's supported version on storage.
 4. The same procedure happens from chain B to chain A.
-5. Communication is established using in the highest mutually supported version.
+5. Communication is established using the highest mutually supported version.

 <widget-columns>
 <widget-column>